 "Are there any spots / places the cats aren't allowed?"

-Some people don’t like their cats on their beds, some don’t like them near certain expensive items.
-Most parents usually say “nope, it’s their house.”
-Regardless of their response, be sure to ask this and make note.
+Some people don't like their cats on their beds, some don't like them near certain expensive items.
+Most parents usually say "nope, it's their house."
+Regardless of their response, you might consider asking this and making a note.

 If there are plants, "Do the cats ever get into the plants?"

-This is also super important.
+This is also an important topic.
 Many plants are poisonous to cats and not all parents know this.
-Additionally, if they don’t normally get into plants but do during your visits, it may be a sign of tummy trouble or nutritional/mineral deficiency.
+Additionally, if they don't normally get into plants but do during your visits, it may be a sign of tummy trouble or nutritional/mineral deficiency.

 "What is their feeding routine and schedule?
 Is the schedule at all flexible?"

 Asking this shows the parents that you respect their cat parenting skills.
-More often than not, unless they are on a restricted or specific diet with medication, they say it’s flexible.
-Being flexible doesn’t mean you should feed them 3 hours off from the requested time.
-It means that you learn to Tetris your schedule to accommodate the best you can.
-For example, if you have 2 clients that normally get fed at 7p and both parents said the feeding is flexible, start your first client early (if you’re doing 30 minutes), have your visit be 6:15 - 6:45p and feed toward the end of the visit.
-Then from there, manage your travel time (theoretically travel time anywhere from 5 - 30 minutes) and have the next client’s visit be from 7:15 - 7:45p.
-This way, you’re still very close to the requested feeding time and it doesn’t throw your kitty client’s schedule off.
+More often than not, unless they are on a restricted or specific diet with medication, they say it's flexible.
+Being flexible usually involves managing your schedule to accommodate requests as best as you can.
+For example, if you have 2 bookings that normally get fed at 7p and both parents said the feeding is flexible, some sitters stagger their visits.
+You might start one visit slightly earlier (if you're doing 30 minutes), have your visit be 6:15 - 6:45p and feed toward the end of the visit.
+Then from there, manage your travel time and have the next visit be from 7:15 - 7:45p.
+This way, you're still very close to the requested feeding time and it doesn't throw the kitty's schedule off.

 "How is your cat with strangers?"

 Knowing this can help you distinguish any strange behavior.
-If they’re very people oriented but one day won’t come out of hiding, it’s a surefire sign that something is wrong.
+If they're very people oriented but one day won't come out of hiding, it's a sign that something might be wrong.

 "Does your cat have a favorite hiding spot?"

 Knowing this will help find the cat if you come in one day and cannot.
-Be sure to ask this so if the cat is MIA one day, you don’t panic the parents with a “I can’t find the cat!” text.
+Consider asking this so if the cat is MIA one day, you don't panic the parents with a "I can't find the cat!" text.

 "How does your cat act when they don't feel well?"

 Knowing this can help you identify strange behavior.
-If they hide in a certain corner and you find them there one visit, it’s an indicator that something is wrong.
+If they hide in a certain corner and you find them there one visit, it's an indicator that something might be wrong.

 "Do they have any chronic illnesses or ailments?"

-This is SUPER important.
+This is very important.
 A lot of times parents will mention it immediately in either the bio or the reservation request.

 "Do they have any quirks?"